subramanyammolleti/subramanyammolleti.github.io/_posts/2014-11-20-getting-started-with-ajax.md

 Have a look at this [example here](http://practise.comoj.com/ajaxGet.html).

 In addition to the above two methods we have various methods to perform ajax operations in our pages, as it was a basic article i would like to make it simple.
-In the next article i will show you how to make an `ajax call` to the `REST API` that is sitting on a third-party server.

 Thanks for reading